abhiTronix/vidgear/README.md

 ## ScreenGear

-> *ScreenGear act as Screen Recorder, that can grab frames from your monitor in real-time either by define an area on the computer screen or fullscreen at the expense of insignificant latency.
+> *ScreenGear API act as Screen Recorder, that can grab frames from your monitor in real-time either by define an area on the computer screen or fullscreen at the expense of insignificant latency.
 It also provide seemless support for capturing frames from multiple monitors.*

 ScreenGear provides a high-level multi-threaded wrapper around [**python-mss**][mss] python library API and also supports a easy and flexible direct internal parameter manipulation.